csn3rd/UIUCTFGatekeepingWriteup/README.md

 ## Solution

 From our analysis, the output of the circuit is a bit called GOOD.
 We will assume that the end goal is for GOOD to evaluate to True.
 After tracing the code by hand for a few steps, we figure out that most of the wires are connected using AND, OR, NAND, and NOR gates.
 We also figure out that each state has a corresponding set of input bits into BYTE such that the state evaluates to True.
-Thus, we can write some python code to reverse the circuit and figure out what the input BYTEs must be for each state and the order in which these occur.
+Thus, we can write some python code to reverse the circuit and figure out what the input bits must be for each state and the order in which these occur.
+In the end, we convert these bits to characters to form the flag.

 ## Code